 Your Advisors

-All students entering the university are assigned two academic advisors: an Academic and Career Advisor (ACA) in the Center for Academic and Career Success (CACS), and a Faculty Advisor in your academic area.
-These two advisors work together to assist you from your first day through graduation and beyond.
+All students entering the university will be assigned a Faculty Advisor in their academic area.
+These advisors will assist you from your first day through graduation and beyond, with support from the Busch Academic Services team.

 You will be assigned a Faculty Advisor who will be a mentor and advisor for the next four years.
-You will first meet with your Faculty Advisor for course planning in the spring semester.
-He or she can help you understand the nuances of your curricular path, guide you towards exciting opportunities for research and internships, and help you think creatively about your future.
+You will first meet with your Faculty Advisor once you are on campus in the fall.
+He or she can help you understand the nuances of your curricular path, guide you towards exciting opportunities for research and internships, and help you think creatively about your future. -

 All incoming Busch School students are paired up with an upperclassman Busch School Mentor, who will serve as a guide, resource, and friend to help new students navigate through their first year.
 Students should expect to receive an email the week before classes begin to arrange a first meeting.